umeshpandey007/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 ####1.
 Describe how you preprocessed the image data.
 What techniques were chosen and why did you choose these techniques?
 Consider including images showing the output of each preprocessing technique.
 Pre-processing refers to techniques such as converting to grayscale, normalization, etc. (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, and provide example images of the additional data.
 Then describe the characteristics of the augmented training set like number of images in the set, number of images for each class, etc.)

 I decided to keep the keep the image as a RGB image and train the model.
-Howevever I normalized the image with mean 0 and equal variance by performing (pixel -128)/128 operation.
+Since the input images can have different range of pixel values, it is better to apply normalization.
+Also, the learning rate used in the optimizer is same for all the input features(dimensions), hence it is better to have all the values of the input pixels in all dimensions to also be in the same range which helps during the gradeint descent process.
+For the current training images, normalization is applied with mean 0 and equal variance by performing (pixel -128)/128 operation.

 I also did not added dummy images or appended any extra images to experiment with the model when sufficient data is not present.

 ####2.
 Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.